J-E-Foster/Hyperiondev-Take-Home-Test-Take-2/Section C: Code Challenge/RUNJAR.md

 # How to run the JAR file via CMD

-### Note: make sure you have JAVA or a JRE installed before attempting these steps.
+### Note: make sure you have JAVA or a JRE installed before attempting these steps.<br /><br />

 * Onve you have located the JAR file in the extraced repo folder, open a command terminal.
-Here Windows Command Prompt is used, but the commands will work the same for Linux or MacOS.
+* Here Windows Command Prompt is used, but the commands will work the same for Linux or MacOS:

 ![](Jar-run-images/1.jpg)